Saturday

 Richard Hope also returned to the starting line-up.

-journey and were housed in the smart new south stand
+and were housed in the smart new south stand that afforded

 The home side, with just three league